dharmafly/noodle/README.md

      `git checkout --orphan gh-pages`

-3. To prevent merge conflicts when you pull from dharmafly-docs, remove any files which came from your previous branch.
+3. To prevent merge conflicts when you pull from dharmafly-docs, remove any files which came from the last branch you were working on.

      `git rm -rf .`

-(INFO: Make sure to remove any untracked as well as these also are candidates for merge conflicts.)
+(INFO: Make sure to remove any untracked files as well as these also are candidates for merge conflicts.
+Preferably remove hidden files like .DS_STORE)

 3. Add a link to the dharmafly-docs repository: `git remote add dharmafly-docs git@github.com:dharmafly/dharmafly-docs.git`